 But in spite of his misery, he turned in a broadcast over CBS that the whole country talked about, and which radio and newspaper men will remember for many years.
-It brought him the National Headliners Club award-plus an offer from CBS to come to New York and join the network's special events staff.
+It brought him the National Headliners Club award-plus an offer from CBS to come to New York and join the net-work's special events staff.

-Strange as it seems, all the excitement and glamor of being at broadcasting headquarters, of associating with Elmer Davis and Bob Trout, paled beside Jack's dislike of the biggity hustle and bustle.
-At lest he want city hustle and bustle.
+Strange as it seems, all the excite-ment and glamor of being at broad-casting headquarters, of associating with Elmer Davis and Bob Trout, paled beside Jack's dislike of the bigcity hustle and bustle.
 At last he went to Paul White, the CBS news director, and said he appreciated all that had been done for him, but couldn't he please be transferred to a saner, quieter place?
-Somewhere, for instance, like WBT in Charlotte, N. C.?
+Somewhere, for in-stance, like WBT in Charlotte, N. C.?

 White rubbed a magic lamp, and in a very short space of time Jack was whisked to Charlotte and into the berth of news editor.
 He's now happier than he's ever been, with an acre of ground for his children and vegetables to grow on and with the slower-moving tempo of Southern life to enjoy.
-He takes his action and excitement during working hours, and relaxes when they're over.
+He takes his action and ex-citement during working hours, and relaxes when they're over.